Meet Kim, a 45-year-old inspiration who is making a statement for women everywhere.

 When Kim enrolled at the school and began the training program, it was all new territory to her.
 Despite any doubts, Kim found her way in no time.
 “When I started I thought all hammers were hand-held size, I didn’t know they had different weights!
 I was nervous, and the instructor said to me ‘just show up and you’ll get it’ and I did.”

-Kim, like many other women, believes that women in the trade are not represented enough.
+Kim, like many other women, believes that women in the building and construction trades are not represented enough.
 “It was unheard of for a female to do this, and even my family said ‘oh no, you can’t do that.’
 I didn’t think it would be fun, and thought it would be difficult, but I took it step by step and realized anyone can do it.”

 One of many proudful moments during her months at Orleans Tech was building a two-story structure to scale with her classmates—many of whom were women—within their classroom.
 Working from blueprints drawn by their Orleans instrustor, the class constructed a coffee shop on the first level and apartment on the second.
 Kim wasn’t afraid to get her hands dirty, working on everything from the wood studs and drywall, to windows and siding.
 She had really come around since that first day in class.